South Carolina vs. South Florida Predictions & Picks - Women's NCAA Tournament Second Round

 South Carolina Performance Insights

-- The Gamecocks average 81.2 points per game (seventh in college basketball) while allowing 50.8 per contest (second in college basketball).
-They have a +1003 scoring differential overall and outscore opponents by 30.4 points per game.
+- The Gamecocks are outscoring opponents by 30.4 points per game with a +1003 scoring differential overall.
+They put up 81.2 points per game (seventh in college basketball) and allow 50.8 per outing (third in college basketball).

-- On offense, South Carolina is tallying 80 points per game this season in conference action.
-To compare, its overall average (81.2 points per game) is 1.2 PPG higher.
+- In conference action, South Carolina averages fewer points per game (80) than its overall average (81.2).

-- Offensively, the Gamecocks have fared better in home games this season, averaging 85.3 points per game, compared to 77.2 per game away from home.
+- The Gamecocks are averaging 85.3 points per game this year at home, which is 8.1 more points than they're averaging away from home (77.2).

 South Florida Performance Insights

-- The Bulls have a +377 scoring differential, topping opponents by 11.4 points per game.
-They're putting up 70.9 points per game, 69th in college basketball, and are allowing 59.5 per contest to rank 57th in college basketball.
+- The Bulls' +377 scoring differential (outscoring opponents by 11.4 points per game) is a result of putting up 70.9 points per game (70th in college basketball) while giving up 59.5 per outing (57th in college basketball).

 © 2023 Data Skrive.
 All rights reserved.